What Are The Disadvantages Of Google Sites?

 Google Sites is loved by so many due to its user-friendly interface and integration with other Google products.

-However, this simplicity is also a limiting factor for those businesses requiring more advanced features and customization options.
+However, this simplicity is also a limitation of Google Sites for those businesses requiring more advanced features and customization options.

-Google Sites only offers six pre-made themes and 18 templates (February 2025), which is a significantly lower number than other Google Sites competitors.
+Google Sites offers only 6 pre-made themes and 18 templates (June 2026), which is significantly fewer than other Google Sites competitors.

 As a result, many Google Sites websites end up looking similar, and businesses may struggle to build a site that aligns with their brand identity.